SURFACE-FIRST™ WATER INTELLIGENCE

 Detectable hydrocarbons: Wide range of liquid hydrocarbons from crude oil to refined intermediates and light, midweight, and heavy finished products—including fuel oils, lubricants, heating oils, hydraulic oils, diesel, jet fuels, avgas, naphtha, and gasoline—including hydrocarbons present in produced water

-Detectable HABs: Freshwater and marine cyanobacteria (blue-green algae), green algae, and select other microalgae such as golden algae, using chlorophyll, phycocyanin, and phycoerythrin pigment level measurements
+Detectable HABs/algae: Freshwater and marine cyanobacteria (blue-green algae), green algae, and select other microalgae such as golden algae, using chlorophyll, phycocyanin, and phycoerythrin pigment level measurements

-Detectable DOM: Colored dissolved organic matter (CDOM) in fresh and saline waters through fluorescent component measurement
+Detectable dissolved organics: Colored dissolved organic matter (CDOM) in fresh and saline waters through fluorescent component measurement

 Light source: LED with self-diagnostics and power compensation functions